NDSU Center for Science and Mathematics Education

 The North Dakota State University Center for Science & Mathematics Education (CSME), established in 1998, works with North Dakota institutions to provide support and opportunities for faculty, staff, and students to become involved in K-20 science and mathematics education programs.

-Colleges of Science & Mathematics, Human Development & Education, and Engineering, North Dakota State University
+NDSU's CSME collaborates with the Colleges of Science & Mathematics, Human Development & Education, and Engineering, North Dakota State University.

-The current CSME Director is a professor of geoscience, supported by an administrative assistant and six staff supporting CSME projects.
-Faculty from a variety of STEM and Education disciplines in four NDSU colleges are affiliated with the CSME through their collaboration on funded interdisciplinary grants, outreach projects, and an interdisciplinary STEM Education PhD program.
+CSME is operated under the Office of Teaching and Learning at North Dakota State University.
+The current director is Paul Kelter, Ph.D., who operates CSME with a staff of ten.
+Faculty from a variety of STEM and Education disciplines in four NDSU colleges are affiliated with the CSME through their work on funded interdisciplinary grants, outreach projects, and an interdisciplinary STEM Education Ph.D. program.

 Description of Programming

-The CSME also coordinates a variety of outreach projects such as ND Governor's Schools, ND State Science Olympiad, science fairs, and campus-wide professional development for faculty and graduate assistant teaching.
+The CSME also coordinates a variety of outreach projects such as the North Dakota Governor's Schools, North Dakota Science Olympiad State Tournament, Avenues of Scientific Discovery and campus-wide professional development for faculty and graduate teaching assistants.

 Successes and Impacts

-The CSME has come to reflect a habit on campus of looking for collaborative educational projects that span multiple departments and colleges, bringing together faculty and staff with diverse talents and expertise.
-It also has promoted strengthened collaborative relationships between university faculty and K-12 teachers, particularly in science and mathematics.
-A significant dimension of this work has included collaboration with teachers, including those in rural and native American communities.
+The CSME has come to reflect a value on campus of looking for collaborative educational projects that span multiple departments and colleges, bringing together faculty and staff from varied backgrounds along with diverse talents and expertise.
+It also has promoted and strengthened collaborative relationships between university faculty and K-12 teachers, particularly in science and mathematics.
+We build bridges so "We Learn Together."